 Description - Our Ribtrax tiles carry the most colors and are one of the largest vented garage tiles we carry.
-This popular vented tile comes in 20 different colors allowing you to create any type of design your heart desires and is larger than most hard plastic tiles at 15.75” x 15.75”, meaning less time installing your floor.
-Since this tile is a vented tile, water and any other liquids will easily flow through the floor ensuring a slip resistant and dry flooring surface.
+This popular vented tile comes in 19 different colors allowing you to create any type of design your heart desires.
+Larger than most hard plastic tiles at 15.75” x 15.75”, installation of your new garage floor will be a breeze.
+Since these tiles are vented, water and any other liquids will easily flow through the floor ensuring a slip resistant and dry flooring surface.
 This interlocking garage tile has been designed to be UV stable in direct sunlight and is resistant to most chemicals and oils; which means your floor will look like new for years to come.
 Vented XL Grid-Loc tiles are also very strong, with a psi rating of 5120 and feature an industry leading 15 year warranty.

 Material – Constructed of high quality impact resistant polypropylene (extremely durable hard thermoplastic polymer).
 This ensures colorfastness, durability, and chemical resistance.